deepjavalibrary/djl/examples/docs/train_cifar10_resnet.md

 ### Run this example with multi-GPU
 Use the option `-g` to specify how many GPUs to use, and use `-b` to specify the batch size.
-Usually, we use `32*number_of_gpus`, so each GPU will get a data batch size of 32.
+Usually, you use `32*number_of_gpus`, so each GPU will get a data batch size of 32.
 For 4 GPUs, the total batch size is 128.

 Run the following command to train using 4 GPUs:
 ```